devinkr/js-dom/readme.md

 Explore the `style` property of a node.
 What do you see in there?
 How could we see the style of an element like, is it `display: block`?
 Can we change these style properties, like setting the background color?

-**7. Node Dimensions**

-There are a number of use cases where getting the height, width and position of a node are helpful, but the biggest is probable animation.

-Explore this list of methods and properties:

-- `getBoundingClientRect()`
-- `offsetHeight` / `offsetWidth` and `offsetLeft` / `offsetTop`
-- `clientHeight` / `clientWidth` and `clientLeft` / `clientTop`

-What are they?
-What information do they hold?
-What's the difference between `offsetHeight` and `clientHeight`?
-What data do you see in the result of `getBoundingClientRect()`?